 Supportive peers and shared experiences are powerful spaces for healing provided in group therapy.
-The long-standing groups like AA and other substance misuse organizations maximize on humans helping humans.
-Having a nonjudgmental place to honestly reveal thoughts around certain behaviors, can motivate massive change.
+Long-standing groups like Alcoholics Anonymous and other substance misuse organizations focus on humans helping humans.
+Having a nonjudgmental place to honestly reveal thoughts around certain behaviors can motivate massive change.

 People need people – for initial and for continued survival, for socialization, for the pursuit of satisfaction.
 No one – not the dying, not the outcast, not the mighty – transcends the need for human contact.

-The following quotes are used frequently in the well-known group Alcoholics Anonymous.
-These are used to reinforce the mindset of recovery.
+The following quotes are used frequently in Alcoholics Anonymous to reinforce the mindset of recovery.
 They are commonly used as mantras for group participants.

 Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.